William Sampson (lawyer): Labor's right of association

 In 1810, Sampson published Trial of the Journeymen Cordwainers of the City of New-York for a Conspiracy to Raise Their Wages, presenting his (unsuccessful) argument in The People v Melvin (1806) for quashing an indictment of unionising workers.
-Insisting on the supremacy of the elected legislature, Sampson's objected that the prosecution were reasoning "abstractedly" from principles of English common law without any reference to statute.
+Insisting on the supremacy of the elected legislature, Sampson's objected that the prosecution was reasoning "abstractedly" from principles of English common law without any reference to statute.
 It was this, alone, that allowed them to deny journeymen the right to "conspire against starvation" while, without notice or challenge, leaving master tradesmen in a "permanent conspiracy" to suppress wages.
 This was one of the earliest attempts in the United States to establish the legality of the labor closed shop.